 Restricted-use funds are meant to go for a specific purpose, and they are provided for from different pots of funds, separate from the general education (base) fund which pays for general operations such as payroll.
 The most recent state increases in education funding have come through restricted-use appropriations (sometimes known as “categorical funds”).
-These targeted investments in programs, aimed at improving Nevada’s overall education performance, have had positive results.
-However, the “basic support guarantee,” or Nevada Plan, which is the amount that the Nevada Legislature deems sufficient to fund each Nevada student has been static, and funding for supporting our most vulnerable students, such as low income or ELL students, is still not guaranteed by the Nevada Plan.
+These targeted investments in programs aimed at improving Nevada’s overall education performance, have had positive results.
+However, the “basic support guarantee,” or Nevada Plan, which is the amount that the Nevada Legislature deems sufficient to fund each Nevada student has been static, and funding for supporting our most vulnerable students, such as low income or EL students, is still not guaranteed under the Nevada Plan.

-The 2017 legislature approved the continuation of the following successful bipartisan categorical programs.
+The 2019 legislature approved the continuation of the following successful bipartisan categorical programs.

-ZOOM Schools - $142 million
+ZOOM Schools - $89.8 million

-Victory Schools. - $80 million
+Victory Schools. - $50 million

-Read By Grade 3 Grants - $44.5 million
+Read By Grade 3 Grants - $62.8 million

 College and Career Readiness Grants $63 million

-SB 178 Resources for at-risk students - $72 million
+SB 178 Resources for at-risk students - $139.9 million

 However, restricted-use funds are not the solution to Nevada’s education challenges:

 While helpful, restricted-use funds cannot be relied on to cover general operational expenses such as staff salaries, health benefits, raises, and other operating costs.
 These expenses are covered by the per-pupil funding amount designated by the state for each school district; the funding formula is part of the Nevada Plan.
-In most Nevada school districts, if not all, the General Fund accounts for approximately 70% its total operations budget.
+In most Nevada school districts, if not all, the General Fund accounts for approximately 70% of its total operations budget.
 Thus it's understandable that even with the recent increases in funds for school districts, they still have problems keeping up with costs such as employee increases.

-They have to be reauthorized every biennium and cannot be relied on every year.Restrictive-use funds are not built into the guaranteed school funding.
+Restricted-use funds have to be reauthorized every biennium and cannot be relied on every year.They are not built into the guaranteed school funding.
 Every legislative session school districts have to wait to see if the new programs get reauthorized and schools have to wait and see if they will get these funds.
 This makes it difficult for schools to plan their funding and programs ahead of time.
 Some schools have started off the year unsure if they will be able to keep employees funded through these programs.

-They don’t properly address the needs or bandwidth of all school districts.
+Restricted-use funds don’t properly address the needs or bandwidth of all school districts.
 Not all students who are considered at-risk receive funds targeted towards them for appropriate resources.
 Additionally, funds have not increased to provide services for general education students, which make up the majority of Nevada students.

 Not all districts receive restricted-use dollars.
-Since they have smaller student populations many of the rural school districts do no qualify to receive a meaningful amount of additional funds from the categorical programs.
+Since they have smaller student populations many of the rural school districts do not qualify to receive a meaningful amount of additional funds from the categorical programs.
 For example, additional funds via SB178 were not provided to some rural school districts.
-Some rural districts received so few ZOOM school dollars, they weren't able to hire a literacy specialist to utilize the dollars in a way most needed by ELL students.
+Some rural districts received so few ZOOM school dollars, they weren't able to hire a literacy specialist to utilize the dollars in a way most needed by EL students.

-They don’t keep up with rising costs - Since restrictive funds are a set dollar amount rolled over year-to-year, restrictive-use dollars often don’t increase with inflation year-to-year, unlike funding built into a state’s funding formula.
+Restricted-use funds don’t keep up with rising costs - Since restrictive funds are a set dollar amount rolled over year-to-year, restrictive-use dollars often don’t increase with inflation year-to-year, unlike funding built into a state’s funding formula.